lewisfish/PawlikMorph-LSST/README.md

  - -src, Source of the image
  - -cc, Check if any object in the provided catalogue occludes the analysed object
  - -sersic, Calculate Sersic profile
+ - -fs, Size of kernel for mean filter

  Example
   - ./imganalysis.py -fo sample/data -Aall -spm -sci -src sdss -li -sersic